SaberUK/dotfiles/README.md

 Environment
 -----------

-I mainly use OS X 10.8 "Mountain Lion" but these scripts will probably work on other operating systems.
+I mainly use OS X 10.11 "El Capitan" but these scripts will probably work on other operating systems.
 You may wish to install the latest versions of some programs manually.